probsys/sppl/README.md

 The program is then translated to a sum-product expression (a generalization of [sum-product networks](https://arxiv.org/pdf/2004.01167.pdf)) that statically represents the probability distribution of all random variables in the program.
-This expression is used to deliver answers a range of probabilistic inference queries.
+This expression is used to deliver answers to probabilistic inference queries.

 A system description of SPPL is given in the following paper: